-Langley is a small-fruited and productive damson, which ripens very late in the autumn - typically mid-October.
+Langley is a small-fruited and productive damson, closely related to Farleigh, which ripens very late in the autumn - typically mid-October.

 The fruit is too astringent for eating fresh but is excellent for cooking.
 It is traditional to pick the fruit after the first frosts, which seem to concentrate the flavour.

 It is a clingstone fruit - the stone is not easily parted from the flesh.